diarmuidw/PythonBook/Chapter6.md

 In this example, we're defining a simple contact form with fields for name, email, and message, as well as a submit button.
 The `FlaskForm` class is used as a base class for our form, and the various fields are defined using `StringField` and `SubmitField` classes from the `wtforms` package.

 Overall, creating a web application in Python using a web framework like Flask or Django can be quite simple with the right tools and knowledge.
-With these basic concepts in mind, you'll be well on your way to building your own web applications in no time.# Chapter 6: Web Development in Python
+With these basic concepts in mind, you'll be well on your way to building your own web applications in no time.

 # Templates and Forms